 This banana cake recipe should yield results that are perfectly moist, but certainly not oily.
 If yours seems more of the latter than the former, consider these possible issues.

-Either over or under-mixing can result in a cake that sinks as it cools.
+Both over and under-mixing can result in a cake that sinks as it cools.
 If the banana cake is not baked thoroughly, this can also cause it to sink after baking.
 Finally, if your baking powder or baking soda are expired and/or not properly stored, this may cause the cake to not rise properly.
 Store these in a cool dry place and make sure they are not expired before you use them.

 Enjoy!